linguistcrg/linguistcrg.github.io/experience.md

 ### AI & Data Science Intern
-**TNO**
+**Netherlands Organisation for Applied Scientific Research (TNO)**
 *The Hague, Netherlands*
 *Jan.
 2024 – Sept.
 2024*
 - Created a natural conversational agent for the healthcare domain by researching the effect of empathetic language usage in the agent.
-- Evaluated LLMs with a Chain‐of‐Thought prompting framework and medical datasets.
+- Evaluated LLMs with a Chain-of-Thought prompting framework and medical datasets.
-- Built an LLM‐powered chatbot and evaluated its usability with a user experiment.
+- Built an LLM-powered chatbot and evaluated its usability with a user experiment.
-- **Achieved:** Implemented a part of the Docker container (response generator) in the CHIP project (diabetes management chatbot), as part of TNO’s Hybrid AI team.
-Resulting project published in peer‑reviewed journal.
+- **Achieved:** Project published in the ACL Anthology (https://aclanthology.org/2025.nodalida-1.55).